Jessica Shaw

 Jessica Jane Shaw (born 3 September 1978) is an Australian politician.
 She has been a Labor member of the Western Australian Legislative Assembly since the 2017 state election, representing Swan Hills.

-Shaw studied law at Cambridge University and worked as a consultant for an engineering firm before entering politics.
+Shaw was born in England and emigrated to Australia with her family in 1988.
+She studied law at Cambridge University and worked as a consultant for an engineering firm before entering politics.

+On 3 June 2024, it was announced that Shaw would be retiring from politics at the 2025 state election as she wants to focus on "addressing climate change and effecting energy transition".